cgeeng/TeamActivities/Module03/README.md

 # Module 03 Team Activity - Object Oriented Programming (OOP)

 Welcome to your first weekly team activity.
 Team Activities are guided (tutorial like) study sessions with your team.
 They are designed to help you learn the material in a more interactive way.
+TAs will be walking around to check-in and help out.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
 You upload the notes as a PDF to the Canvas lab after you build them out.